bdadeveloper1/holly-take-home-brandon/ARCHITECTURE.md

    HUGGINGFACE_API_KEY=your_huggingface_api_key_here
    ```
 2. In `lib/llm.ts`, uncomment the Hugging Face implementation and comment out the OpenAI implementation
+You can get a Hugging Face API key here: https://huggingface.co/settings/tokens

 ## Challenges and Solutions